dojo/docs/dojo/xhr.rst

                     url: "#",

                     // The form node, which contains the
-                    // to be transfered form elements:
+                    // to be transferred form elements:
                     form: "myForm",

                     // The used data format.
 Text is the most basic, no processing is done on it.